Announcements

 "[...]
 Maybe arbitration will be like every other major industry that seriously benefits from diversity, and has found a correlation between diverse teams and lowered costs, increased speeds, and improvements in innovation."

-The Ray Corollary Initiative was short-listed for a GAR Award 2022 in the Pledge category!
+The Ray Corollary Initiative, where Dr. Simpson served as Vice Chair from 2021 - 2024, was short-listed for a GAR Award 2022 in the Pledge category!

 Dr. Simpson was quoted in "BigLaw Heavyweights' Feud Highlights Legal Quagmire - Law360 (February 9, 2022)